mrballistic/fluid-nextjs/memory-bank/activeContext.md

 # Active Context: Fluid NextJS 🌊

 ## Current Work Focus
+- 🏗️ Refactoring the fluid simulation code into smaller, more manageable components.
+- 🔄 Fixing Y-axis inversion issues in the fluid simulation's mouse interaction.
 - 🖱️ Debugging and fixing issues with the fluid simulation's mouse interaction.
 - 🎯 Ensuring splats appear at the correct mouse position when clicked.
 - ⚡ Optimizing event handling for better user experience.